tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4a-mondrian-cezannes_compositions-plastic_means-basic_ideas.md

 # 4a-mondrian-cezannes_compositions-plastic_means-basic_ideas.md

-Outline for a new article on medium.
+Basic ideas, and kind of an outline, for a new article on medium.

 # Title

 Proposed title for this article:

-- The Prophetic Vision of Piet Mondrian, Part 2: Cezanne and the Plastic Means
+- The Prophetic Vision of Piet Mondrian, Part 2: Cubism, Cezanne, and the Plastic Means

 For reference, the title of the first article in the series was: